section-engineering-education/engineering-education/content/articles/introduction-to-udoo-x86-ii-ultra/index.md

 Udoo x86 II Ultra is relatively expensive compared to other session board controllers on the market.

 #### Lack of official documentation
 Apart from the hardware specifications sheet, there is no official documentation publicly available.
-Also, there is generally not too many project examples or information available on the [official website](https://www.udoo.org/docs-x86II) for Udoo x86 II ultra at the moment.
+Also, there are not too many project examples or information available on the [official website](https://www.udoo.org/docs-x86II) for Udoo x86 II ultra at the moment.
 Therefore, users have a hard time finding out how to use the board.

 #### 4K only supports 24 FPS
 Only supports HDMI 1.4 and DP 1.1a, so 4K is limited to 24 FPS.